 In the 2011, Jennifer spent six months on a retreat from Toronto in a cabin outside of Smithers, BC where she focused on exploring her musicianship with many instruments and recording gear.
 The resulting debut solo album, High Road Haven, is available now through Bandcamp and iTunes.

-A second solo album project will commence with a composing residency set at Artscape Gibraltar Point on Toronto Island for the winter of 2019.
+A major audio-visual project, entitled Dual Citizen, was set in motion with a composing residency set at Artscape Gibraltar Point on Toronto Island through the winter of 2019.

-Jen’s current performance focus is Jennis, a duo with Dennis Gaumond whose debut album The Current was released in May 2014.
+Since the debut The Current in 2014, Jen has been performing regularly across the country with Jennis, a multi-instrumental rootsy duo with Dennis Gaumond.
 She has either recorded, performed and/or toured with: Gary Diggins, Errol Starr Francis, David Hickey, Anna Gutmanis, DubTonic, Rachelle Van Zanten, Los Gringos Salvajes, Peter J Slack, The Bhadra Collective, Triund, Random Order, Brazen Crush, Dreamfire, Kelly and the Kellygirls, Roach Motel, Amer Diab, Yala (with Jamie Stone & Morgan Doctor), Evalyn Parry, celtic fiddler Eric Nagler, The Wetspots, Pam Gerrand, Tucker Finn, Lyndell Montgomery, Dropdeadbeats, The Matriphiles, Roma (with Michelle Josef, Marg Stowe & Wally Jericho), Women Ah Run Tings, Myk Gordon, Tamara Williamson, The Kitchen Sink Project, Meryn Cadell, Snowdogs, Amy Fritz and The Nancy Sinatras.

 A member of AIM Toronto (association of improvising musicians toronto) Jen is an avid improviser who has performed as part of Toronto’s longstanding Ambient Ping, provided live music for Tribal Dance Community, Martha Randall’s NIA classes and other events with Gary Diggins.
 She creates soundscapes regularly for Kathleen Rea‘s Contact Dance Jams and has also enjoyed DJing ecstatic dance events such as Toronto’s weekly The Move and Boogie Groove.
 Jen has provided musical accompaniment on many occasions for Fireflow Yoga Studio and for Bibi Rahim-Hahn‘s Flow Yoga class at Yogaspace in Toronto.